CompleteBlenderCreator/05-Animated-Lamp-Original/README.md

 ### 1 Section 5 Introduction

-Mikey and Ben Introduce the Animated Lamp Section.
++ Mikey and Ben Introduce the Animated Lamp Section.
++ Mikey gives a quick run through of what is coming up in the next section.

 ### 3 Your Section 5 Assets